In the macro-fruit era,

 The platypus as a window to the halfway point between reptiles and mammals.

 Platypus eggs are leathery, like those of reptiles.
 These develop in utero for about 28 days with about 10 days of incubation where the female platypus curls around them.
 The newly hatched platypus is blind, hairless and vulnerable.
 They are fed by the mother’s milk.
 Although it has milk producing glands, the platypus lacks teats.
 Instead, milk is released through pores in the skin.
 There are grooves on her abdomen that form pools of milk, allowing the young to lap up the milk.
 After they hatch, the offspring are fed this way for three to four months.

 Biting heads off

-Each family of dinosaur has its own strategy to prevent this.
+Each of the big dinosaurs has its own strategy to prevent this.
 The necks of the sauropods were out of reach.
 Triceratops had horns and armor.
 Stegosaurus had a tail that looked like the creature’s head.

 Triceratops, with their head horns would stay and fight.
-They would often become lunch when they charged the predator’s belly, but they would also often eventually kill the predator in the process.
+They would often become lunch when they charged the predator’s belly, but they would also often eventually bring about the death of the predator.

 The tail of the stegosaurus family

 Stegos were like wasps.
 Any biting predator might have to suffer getting stung a couple times by the creature’s tail spikes.
 And due to the location of the animal’s brain, this went on long after stegosaurus’ death.